anthonyzhang1/Moneyish/README.md

 # Moneyish
 Moneyish is a mock online payment website similar to Venmo.
-However, real money is not used. \
+Real money is not used. \
 Moneyish allows for users to create accounts, add and withdraw funds from their account balance, send/pay money to other users, and view one's payment history.
 There is also a live feed of payments other users have made, if they choose to make the payment public.

-Moneyish uses Java for the back end, MongoDB for the database, and React for the front end.
+Moneyish uses Java for the back end, MongoDB for the database, and React for the front end. \

-Moneyish was created for my university's Software Development course in Fall 2021, where I worked on the website with another student.
+Moneyish was created for my university's Software Development course in Fall 2021, where I worked on the application with another student.
 Our roles are listed in the table below:
 | Student Name     | GitHub Username  | Role                 |
 | :---:            | :---:            | :---:                |
 | Anthony Zhang    | anthonyzhang1    | Back End Developer   |